 You can easily spot Clérigos Tower from most parts of Porto.
 This impressive monument by Baroque architect Nicolau Nasoni was completed in the 18th century, and it was the tallest building in Portugal back then.

-If you don’t mind the queues and 225 steps to the top of this 75.6-meter tall tower, you’ll be rewarded with an amazing panoramic view.
+If you don’t mind the queues and 225 steps to the top of this 75.6-meter tall tower, you’ll be rewarded with a fantastic panoramic view.
 On the way up there, take a look at the rooms’ interior and their galleries.

 Also, there are daily free organ concerts at noon at Clérigos Tower, so don’t miss them.